 Marianne Weinreich holds a Master in Scandinavian literature and language and World History, but for more than 20 years she has advised cities about sustainable mobility policy and promotion and mobility management.
 She’s an expert in cycling policy and promotion.
 The last 4 years she has been Market Manager in Ramboll’s Smart Mobility division where she is advising cities and leading the thought leadership program.
 As part of that she was lead author of the report “Gender and (smart) mobility” published March 2021 and the new one “Walking and cycling data – practice, challenges, needs and gaps”.
 She is also co-founder and Chair of the Cycling Embassy of Denmark and an experienced speaker at and moderator of cycling and mobility webinars and conferences around the World.

-The full report ("Gender and (smart) mobility”) can be downloaded in the files section below.
+Access the full report ("Gender and (smart) mobility”) for download in the shared files section below the video.